search

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-Exness offers five account types, all of which consistently provide low spreads that are below industry standards.
-In particular, the Professional-type Low Spread/Zero/Pro accounts feature spreads as low as 0 pips, making them a popular choice among scalpers.
+Exness offers five account types, all of which consistently provide spreads that are lower than industry standards.
+Among these, the Professional-type Low Spread, Zero, and Pro accounts feature spreads as low as 0 pips, making them particularly popular among scalpers.

 Exness Average Spreads for Major Currency Pairs